 There are many other types of graphs.
 Some of the more common ones are the frequency polygon, the dot plot, the stem plot, scatter plot, and a time-series plot.
 There are also many different graphs that have emerged lately for qualitative data.
 Many are found in publications and websites.
-The following is a description the scatter plot, and the time-series plot.
+The following is a description of the stem plot, the scatter plot, and the time-series plot.